ligdem/ligdem/manifest/en_chap2.md

 Finally, it is likely that a portion of the population will be opposed to the liquid democracy system.
 However, it is essential to recognize that not everyone is a democrat, and diversity of opinion is a reality in any society.
 Liquid democracy aims to provide a framework where citizens have the freedom to choose their mode of participation, while ensuring that decisions best reflect the collective will.

-**Criticism 2:** How to manage situations where frequent changes in delegations lead to decision-making blockages?
+**Critique 2:** How to manage situations where frequent changes in delegations lead to decision-making blockages?

 **Response 2:** We understand that the possibility for citizens to revoke and delegate their votes at any time could lead to rapid fluctuations in voting majorities, potentially destabilizing the decision-making process.
 However, to avoid such blockages, we will propose several practical measures in the next section of the manifesto: